 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

 A cough is a very common symptom of a variety of diseases, from the flu, common cold, asthma, and pneumonia to allergies.
 That’s why it can be difficult for you to know what your condition is.
+Allergies can cause cough and it's usually accompanied by a set of other symptoms typical for allergies.
+This is how you can recognize whether your cough is caused by an allergy or something else.
 Let's see if you have an allergy cough.

 An allergy occurs when a person reacts to a particular substance in the environment that is usually harmless to others.
 These substances are called allergens, and they are found in insects, pollen, food, dust, and medication.

 An allergy cough happens when your immune system responds to an allergen.
 Your cough can tell you a lot about your condition, depending on your cough’s tone, frequency, and duration.